samohtaerg/samohtaerg.github.io/_pages/about.md

 ---
 permalink: /
-title: "Aoran Chen"
+title: "Short Bio"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
-Hello, I’m Aoran Chen, and my friends call me Thomas.
+Hello, I’m Aoran Chen; my friends call me Thomas.

 I got my Bachelor’s degree in Mathematics from the University of Minnesota Twin Cities, where I was advised by Prof. Max Engelstein.
 I then earned my Master’s degree in Biostatistics at NYU GPH, advised by Prof. Yang Feng.